exakat/exakat/docs/Rules.rst

 #################

-It is not recommended to have literals when accessing files.
+It is not recommended to use hardcoded literals when designating files.
+Full paths are usually tied to one file system organization.
+As soon as the organisation changes or must be adapted to any external constraint, the path is not valid anymore.

 Either use `__FILE__ <http://www.php.net/manual/en/language.constants.predefined.php>`_ and `__DIR__ <http://www.php.net/manual/en/language.constants.predefined.php>`_ to make the path relative to the current file; use a ``DOC_ROOT`` as a configuration constant that will allow the moving of the script to another folder; finally functions like `sys_get_temp_dir() <http://www.php.net/sys_get_temp_dir>`_ produce a viable temporary folder.

+Relative paths are relative to the current execution directory, and not the current file.
+This means they may differ depending on the location of the start of the application, and are sensitive to `chdir() <http://www.php.net/chdir>`_ and `chroot() <http://www.php.net/chroot>`_ usage.

 .. code-block:: php